 Preferred STI-CA selection

 The STI-PA should provide secure API protection for the Service Provider that follows RFC6749 Section 2.3 client credentials to access it’s HTTP based APIs that includes the use of an STI-PA defined client_id and client_secret that are used in the HTTP Authorization header of each request from the Service Provider to the STI-PA.
+This authorization will allow an SP to acquire the token as described in section 6.3.5, as well as to determine the preferred STI-CA to use when requesting certificates.

-STI-CA Account Registration and Service Provider Verification
+STI-CA Account Registration

 When a particular STI-CA is chosen to service STI certificate requests for a Service Provider, the Service Provider shall use the ACME defined registration process defined in [draft-ietf-acme-acme-04] Section 6.3.